locka99/cpp-to-rust-book/features_of_rust/error_handling.md

 If code really wants to do something equivalent to a throw / catch in C++ it may call panic!\(\).

-This is NOT recommended for dealing with regular errors, only irregular ones that the code has no way of dealing with.
+This is NOT recommended for dealing with regular errors, only irregular ones that the code has little or no way of dealing with.

 This macro will cause the thread to abort and if the thread is the main programme thread, the entire process will exit.

-A panic!\(\) can be caught and should be if Rust is being invoked from another language.
+A panic!\(\) can be caught _in some situations_ and should be if Rust is being invoked from another language.
 The way to catch an unwinding panic is a closure at the topmost point in the code where it can be handled.

 ```rust
 use std::panic;